COVID-19: Primary, secondary schools and JCs to move to full home-based learning from May 19

 This also applies to students from special education schools.

-Announcing this on Sunday, Minister for Education Chan Chun Sing said authorities understand that the shift to full home-based learning "may cause anxiety in some parents".
+Announcing the decision on Sunday, Minister for Education Chan Chun Sing said authorities understand that the shift to full home-based learning "may cause anxiety in some parents".

 "But we want to assure all parents and students that MOE (Ministry of Education) will continue to extend our help and our fullest support to the schools, the teachers and the parents who require additional help to make these adjustments," he said.